ChristopherG19/XMPP_Client/README.md

 ### User Management

 The `UserManager` class provides methods to manage user-related actions, including account registration, login, contact management, and presence updates.
+(All the methods includes a description with javadocs)

 #### Methods